TickTeam/guide-tt/ticktick_web_app/how_to_set_timezone.md

 ###Why due dates are different among different platforms?

-If you find due dates in TickTick are inconsistent among different platforms, it is because of the timezone.
+If you find due dates in TickTick are inconsistent among different platforms, you should check the timezone.

 <br />